refinedev/refine/documentation/docs/api-reference/mantine/components/basic-views/edit.md

 ### `goBack`

 To customize the back button or to disable it, you can use the `goBack` property.
+You can pass `false` or `null` to hide the back button.

 ```tsx live url=http://localhost:3000/posts/edit/23 previewHeight=280px
 setInitialRoutes(["/posts/edit/23"]);